 The Scottish Women’s Rights Centre is a unique collaborative project that provides free legal information, advice and representation to women affected by violence and abuse.

-Gender based violence is a term that is used to describe crimes such as rape, domestic abuse and forced marriage that are overwhelmingly but not exclusively carried out by men against women.
+Gender-based violence is a term that is used to describe crimes such as rape, domestic abuse, stalking, and forced marriage that are overwhelmingly but not exclusively carried out by men against women.
 It is a symptom of the historic and current inequalities of power that exist between men and women.

 The harm caused by gender-based violence is varied - it can be physical, financial, emotional, sexual, or cause harm and suffering in other ways.
 What all forms of gender-based violence have in common is that they stem from and reinforce gender inequality.

 Examples of gender-based violence can include rape or other sexual crimes, domestic violence, stalking, forced marriage or honour crimes.
 These crimes can occur in public or private life.
 Threats also count as forms of gender-based violence.